 Strip steak is an incredibly flavorful cut of beef that really packs a punch when it comes to taste.

-Also known as New York Strip or Kansas City Strip, this cut comes from the tenderloin area and is characterized by its juicy marbling of fat.
+Also known as New York Strip or Kansas City Strip, this cut comes from the tenderloin area.
+And is characterized by its juicy marbling of fat.

 It doesn’t have as much marbling as ribeye, but it’s still a really tender piece of steak.

-To cook strip steaks, sear on both sides in a very hot pan for about 3-4 minutes.
-Then add a knob of butter and baste the steak in the hot pan for about 1-2 minutes.
+2. Then add a knob of butter and baste the steak in the hot pan for about 1-2 minutes.

 4. Hanger Steak